wilsonmar/git-utilities/README.md

 ---
 layout: post
-title: "Install all on a MacOS laptop"
+title: "Install, configure, and test all on a MacOS laptop"
 excerpt: "Everything you need to be a professional developer"
 tags: [API, devops, evaluation]
 Categories: Devops